 5. British food culture is… interesting

-Chicken Tikka is the UK’s national dish, despite it being an Indian-inspired dish.
-But, this is a country that used to count jellied eels and offal amongst its go-to dishes, so at least it’s moving up in the world.
+Chicken Tikka is the UK’s national dish despite being an Indian-inspired dish.
+But this is a country that used to count jellied eels and offal amongst its go-to dishes, so at least it’s moving up in the world.

 6. Accents vary wildly

 Here you only need to travel a few miles up the road to find a vastly different accent.
 If English isn’t your first language, be prepared for some interesting conversations.